 An enhanced version of the game was released for the Sega Saturn and PlayStation in Japan (on April 26, 1996) and Europe (published by Virgin Interactive on March 1997).
 While the core game remains the same, it includes animated full-motion video cutscenes, a rearranged soundtrack, and new sound effects.
 This version was later released for the PC in Japan (on March 28, 1997) and North America (on October 5, 1998) and is included in the Mega Man X Collection compilation for the PlayStation 2 and GameCube (released on January 10, 2006).

 The gameplay has only somewhat differed from Mega Man X2 by making the wall jumping slightly easier to preform while reploids become tougher.
 The gameplay compared to the Mega Man series is much more fast paced with more tricky and more powerful mavericks than ever giving rise to more difficult battles.
 As a side point, their battles can be completed faster than other bosses in previous games, as they are more susceptible to their weakness, and take more damage from their attacks.

-At the end of every level you must fight a boss to proceed, and after fighting all 8 bosses you go to the final fight against Doppler and his army.
+At the end of every level X must fight a boss to proceed, and after fighting all 8 bosses he goes to the final fight against Doppler and his army.
 Here is a list of the boss robots in order to exploit all of their weaknesses.

 Boss- Blizzard Buffalo